engrjvramos/inkbloc/README.md

 # InkBloc - Fullstack Minimalist Todo App

-InkBloc is a full-stack minimalist todo app designed to keep your tasks simple and your mind clear.
-With a clutter-free interface, intuitive task management, and smart organization, InkBloc helps you focus on what truly matters.
-Create tasks, group them into lists, and star what’s important — without the overwhelm of complex features.
-Whether you’re planning your day, managing projects, or tracking personal goals, InkBloc keeps everything organized in a calm and elegant way.
+A fullstack minimalist todo app built for simplicity, speed, and focus.
+InkBloc helps you manage your tasks with ease while keeping the interface distraction-free.

 ## 🌐 Live Demo